textpattern/textpattern.github.io/tags/if-article-id.md

 </txp:if_article_id>
 ```

 The tag will execute the contained statement if the article id associated with a particular article matches the id attribute.
 Should be used in an article form/container.
-The @id@ attribute *must* be used in an *article list context* (when producing a page that displays more than one article) or the tag will do nothing.
+The `id` attribute *must* be used in an *article list context* (when producing a page that displays more than one article) or the tag will do nothing.

 ## Attributes

-Tag will accept the following attributes (*case-sensitive*):
+Tag will accept the following attributes (**case-sensitive**):

 * @id="integer"@
 Comma delimited integer article ID list.